GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 approach are two, and lead us to a function-based approach.
 One, the information needed to provide the named metadata is sometimes distributed across multiple key/header values.
-These require combination or computation, and the for different instruments and modes the distribution and combination requires differ.
+These require combination or computation, and for different instruments and modes the distribution and combination requires differ.
 Two, a correct calculation of the metadata sometimes requires use of look-up tables that must be loaded from a configuration space with instrument- specific information, based on the dataset's Astrodata Type.